justdvnsh/impossible-list/impossible.md

 - Hit the gym for 1 hour daily .

-- Become a better GK
+- Become a better defender .

+- ~Play in starting 11 of the school team as CB.~

 - Become a better freestyler .